s33po/bootc-centos/README.md

 - Backported GNOME 48 from the CentOS Hyperscale SIG
 - Trimmed "Workstation" install
-- Small set of opinionated tools and utilities
+- Small set of basic tools and utilities
 - Basic support for image thumbnailing, previews, etc.
 - Some pre-configured system-wide settings
 - Flathub enabled by default:
-    - Firefox ESR not installed in favor of the Flatpak version
+    - Firefox ESR and Loupe not installed in favor of the Flatpak version
-    - Alias `defpaks` to install default flatpaks
+- Justfile and `jmain` alias for some basic system maintenance and configuration
+    - `jmain list` to view available commands

-### `build_files`:
+### `build_files:`

 - Modular design; specific build scripts can be excluded in `build.sh`
-- All build scripts are tracked with `time`
+- Toggleable env to track build scripts with `time`
 - Global package exclusion and DNF settings can be configured in `00-base.sh`

 - Optional build scripts for: